drshahizan/SECP3843/submission/Leejxx/question3/question3.md

 ## Question 3 (a)
 For this question, I will used the projecy(AA_Leejx) that created in Question 1a).
-To create a user registration and login module using Django and MySQL for three types of users (customers, technical workers, and senior management), you would need to follow the following steps:
+To create a user registration and login module using Django and MySQL for three types of users (customers, technical workers, and senior management), the steps are:

 ### 1. Database Setup for User Authentication (MySQL)
   a) In my case, i create a new app within the project(AA_Leejx) for User Authentication purpose: